 During the procedure, you’ll lie on your back on a table and we’ll clean the area where the catheter (a thin, hollow tube) will enter your body using a special solution to minimize infection.
 We’ll place sterile drapes over your body and apply a local anesthetic so you don’t feel any pain.

-Dr. Spinos will make a small incision in your groin to insert special catheters and a thin guide wire with a deflated microballoon through the artery to the area that is blocked.
-The soft wire is used to go across the blockage.
-Once the balloon reaches the blockage, Dr. Spinos will inflate it to open the artery and restore normal blood flow.
+The neurointerventionalist will make a small incision in your groin to insert special catheters with a thin guide wire and a deflated microballoon on the end through the artery to the area that is blocked.
+Once the balloon reaches the blockage, he will inflate it to open the artery and restore normal blood flow.
 At this point, we may implant the Wingspan Stent, if needed.

-At the end of the procedure, Dr. Spinos will withdraw the catheter and typically place a special device in the blood vessel to stop the blood from leaking out.
+At the end of the procedure, the catheters will be withdrawn and typically we will place a special device in the blood vessel to stop the blood from leaking out.
 Finally, we’ll put a bandage over the incision.

 After your procedure, you will be maintained on special medications.
-Dr. Spinos will review the results of your stent placement with your physician so he or she can discuss the next steps with you.
+Your Neurointerventional physician will review the results of your stent placement with your physician so he or she can discuss the next steps with you.